 few drops of lavender essential oil – to help combat bacterial and fungal infections.
 The antimicrobial activity of lavender is further enhanced when it is combined with tea tree oil for topical use.

 few drops of tea tree essential oil – is good in prevention of infection in cuts and abrasions.
-In addition it encourages wound healing and is also effective hand sanitizer that helps to kill a number of germs responsible for colds, flu and other illness.
+In addition, it encourages wound healing and is also effective hand sanitizer that helps to kill a number of germs responsible for colds, flu, and other illness.

-1. To make a perfect salve, you’ll need to pour the lavender infused oil, coconut oil and the beeswax into your double boiler.
+1. To make a perfect salve, you’ll need to pour the lavender infused oil, coconut oil, and the beeswax into your double boiler.
 Set the heat to low-medium, and allow the beeswax and coconut oil to melt into the oil.

 2. Once it is completely melted, just remove the mixture from the heat and let sit for a few minutes to cool it down a bit.
 The heated oil is not the best for essential oils, and although you’ll need it to remain liquid for this part, you don’t want it cooling down and beginning to solidify.

-3. Add your essential oil: You can add more or less drops of lavender and tea tree oil essential oils.
+3. Add your essential oil: You can add more or fewer drops of lavender and tea tree oil essential oils.
 The strength of the scent will decrease a bit as the salve hardens, so keep this in mind.

-Lavender ointment will not only delight you.
+The lavender ointment will not only delight you.
 So do not hesitate